EthanBehar68/IU-AppliedMachineLearning-FinalProject-StockForecasting/README.md

 ## Notes for Dr. Williamson and Junyi

-Work for Section 3.1 "Models for Fractional Change Prediction" can be found in frac_change_forecasting.
+Work for Section 3.1 "Models for Fractional Change Prediction" can be found in `frac_change_forecasting`.
 - Within `hmms`
     - `gmmhmm_base.py` contains the GMMHMM model.
     - `gaussian_hmm.py` contains the GHMM model.